pimusicbox/mopidy-musicbox-webclient/README.rst

 Mopidy Browser Client
 *********************

 This is a responsive html/js/css client for Mopidy.
 Responsive, so it works on desktop and mobile browsers.
+You can browse, search and play albums, artists, playlists, and it has cover art from Last.fm.

 `Mopidy <http://www.mopidy.com/>`_ is a music server which can play music from `Spotify <http://www.spotify.com/>`_ or from your local hard drive.